Tesla tries to reinvent the wheel. Literally.

 The “the new Model S interior is such a downgrade, you don’t even get a whole steering wheel,” wrote another.

 It was just the latest polarizing aesthetic move by Tesla, known for provoking controversy with its sometimes too-futuristic designs.
 In 2019, it debuted the sci-fi inspired Cybertruck to a mix of astonishment and horror, plus what the company said was a record number of preorders for a vehicle.
-The truck, expected to be manufactured starting as soon as year, looked like it was plucked from a futuristic film, with a stainless steel exterior and purported “unbreakable windows” that shattered onstage.
+The truck, expected to be manufactured starting as soon as this year, looked like it was plucked from a futuristic film, with a stainless steel exterior and purported “unbreakable windows” that shattered onstage.

 And its current fleet of cars sport iPad-like screens and retracting door handles that tuck into the body of the car, designs hailed as ahead of their time — and some that have come under scrutiny over reliability issues more recently.

-Tesla released the preview images as part of a design refresh for Tesla’s flagship sedan, which debuted in 2012 and is approaching a decade old.
+Tesla released the preview images as part of a design refresh for its flagship sedan, which debuted in 2012.
 Some consumers complained of the stale design and indicated it had prevented them from buying the Model S, anticipating an upgrade.

 A Tesla Model S erupted ‘like a flamethrower.’
 It renewed old safety concerns about the trailblazing sedans.